Incredible ancient ruins in the USA you probably didn't know existed

 Fossilised footprints, White Sands National Park, New Mexico

 Research on the fossilised footprints (pictured) revealed them to be 21,000-23,000 years old, meaning they were here before the park’s signature gypsum dunes and are the oldest known human footprints in North America.
 Covering around a mile (1.6km), it’s also the longest track of fossilised human footprints ever discovered.
-They belong mostly to children and teenagers, including a child under three, and other prints show the people crossed paths with mammoths and giant sloths.
+They were made mostly by children and teenagers, including one child under three, and other prints show that these people crossed paths with mammoths and giant sloths.

 Cliff Palace, Mesa Verde National Park, Colorado

-From a distance, Cliff Palace resembles a sprawling, intricate sandcastle city.
+From a distance, Cliff Palace resembles a sprawling and intricate city of sandcastles.
 Tucked in an alcove beneath the bluffs in Mesa Verde National Park, the Ancestral Puebloan ruin is believed to have been built between AD 1190 and 1260.
 It’s also the largest known cliff dwelling in North America.

 Love this?
 Follow our Facebook page for more travel inspiration